 The circulatory system of vertebrates has various necessary functions throughout embryonic and adult life.
 A wide range of congenital and acquired human diseases are associated with pathological conditions in heart formation.
 Since the signalling mechanisms affected in these diseases are the same mechanisms that occur during embryonic heart development, their study is a subject of great interest and relevance.

-Genetics of human congenital heart defects
+Genetics of human heart diseases

 Congenital heart defect (CHD) is the most common human birth defect and the leading cause of death in the first year of life.
 In the Netherlands , 1500 children with CHD are born every year.
 Although many patients born with a CHD have a positive family history, there are only a few cases in which the genetic defect causing the malformation has been identified.
 We are screening CHD patients for genetic variations and are testing the effect of novel variations on protein function in vitro and in vivo.
 Hopefully this will lead to a better understanding of what can cause human CHDs.
+In addition, we exploit GWAS and exome-sequencing data for cardiovasculare diseases to better understand the causes and mechanisms of the disease.

 About the group leader